1906 Menardville Texas killing of hotel man Thomas Turner

 Fifth Brother: Thomas Augustus Turner

 Tom Turner was a member of the Company E, Frontier Regiment of the Texas State Troops under Captain N. D. McMillin.
 On April 2, 1862, Company E had a fight with Indians.
 On April 2, Thomas was slightly wounded with an arrow across the shoulders with the Indians.

 Elijah Porter Turner (1836-1904) and wife Nancy Rebecca Preslar (1843-1924) and their youngest Ava Ophelia, Marshall Lee and Myrtle c1894.

-Here is the only photo of Thomas Augustus “Tom” Turner standing in front of the Benchoff Building in Menardville, Texas prior to August 1906.
+Here is the only photo of Thomas Augustus “Tom” Turner with his hand on his hip, standing in front of the Benchoff Building in Menardville, Texas prior to August 1906.

 Thomas Augustus Turner was born in May 1844 in Fort Worth, Texas, his father, John, was 50 and his mother, Elizabeth, was 43.
 He married Mary Elizabeth Betty (Bettie) Watson in 1867.
 He was a member of Texas State Troops (TST) and was wounded by an Indian arrow in 1862.
 He and Bettie had seven children in 24 years and was in the 1900 census in Menardville.
 (Only 5 lived to adulthood).
 He was shot and killed on August 6, 1906, in Menardville, Menard County, Texas, at the age of 62 by William Peter Bevans, Sr. (1860-1937), trail driver, pioneer stockman, Banker-President of First State Bank of Menard which became Bevans State Bank.

 Unfortunately, I still have many historical details unknown; no death certificate, where is Tom buried; where is his wife Bettie buried?

 Would love to hear from anyone with additional information about this part of Menard history.